ZephyrTransport/zephyr-website/complimentary-membership.md

 By joining today, you will help us build a tight-knit community of motivated travel analysis professionals, working together to improving our industry.

-## Complementary Membership
+## Complimentary Membership

-As a **Zephyr founding stakeholder** you are entitled to a one year complementary individual membership to the Zephyr Foundation.
+As a **Zephyr founding stakeholder** you are entitled to a one year complimentary individual membership to the Zephyr Foundation.

 All members must agree to the [Terms of Membership](/terms-of-membership) in order to become a member.